ws464/java-streams/assignments.md

 # Ex.
 9 Electronic Tariff
-Use functional programming to get a list of all the products from DataAccess.getProducts(), add two dollars to each item and return the sum total.
+Use functional programming to get a list of all the products from DataAccess.getProducts(), add two dollars to each item for the electronics department and return the sum total.

 Example output:
 ```